 THE 2019 GENERAL MEETING (1/2 YEARLY) OF THE COUNCIL WAS HELD AT NEWCASTLE ON SATURDAY 26TH OCTOBER, 2019

-The meeting commenced with a presentation by RMS senior staff on the Log Book Review, HVS vehicle compliance, RMS website updates, including their new newsletter fort the historic and classic vehicle sectors.
-Council’s collaborative partnership with the RMS was highlighted with details that CHMC clubs had played a particularly strong role in the Log Book Review process with not only major representation in the online survey but also in the Focus group meetings.
+The meeting commenced with a presentation by RMS senior staff on the Log Book Review, HVS vehicle compliance, RMS website updates.
+Council’s collaborative partnership with the RMS was highlighted with details that CHMC clubs had played a strong role in the Log Book Review process with not only major representation in the online survey but also in the Focus group meetings.
 (Particularly significant when one considers the distances most of our club's representatives had to travel for those meetings)